Joe Johnson (basketball): Return to the Celtics (2021–2022)

 On December 22, 2021, Johnson signed a 10-day contract with the Boston Celtics to return to the franchise that drafted him after the team was granted a hardship exception.
 His appearance that same night against the Cleveland Cavaliers marked a 19-year, 305-day gap between his stints with the Celtics, which is the longest gap in NBA history.
-He also made his lone basket in that appearance, making him the second player along with Dirk Nowitzki to score a basket with the same team at the age of 20 and at the age of 40.
+He also made his lone shot in that appearance, making him the second player along with Dirk Nowitzki to score a basket with the same team at the age of 20 and at the age of 40.
+His sole appearance for the Celtics in 2021 would be the final appearance of his NBA career.
+It was his first NBA action in 1,304 days, with his last appearance before that point coming in the 2018 NBA playoffs with the Rockets on May 28, 2018.
+With his retirement, there were officially no active players left in the NBA who had shared the court with Michael Jordan during their career.

-Johnson retired during the 2022 BIG3 season.

 National team career

 On March 5, 2006, Johnson was one of 23 NBA players named to the 2006–08 United States national team and played for the United States national team in the 2006 FIBA World Championship.
 He helped USA win the bronze medal by defeating Argentina in the third place game after a loss to Greece in the semi-finals.
 In nine games, Johnson averaged 7.3 points.

 In February 2021, Johnson was selected to the 14-player roster for the final round of the 2022 FIBA AmeriCup qualification.
-On February 19, he scored 11 points and had a team best plus-25 point differential in a 93–77 victory over the Bahamas.
+On February 19, he scored 11 points in a 93–77 victory over the Bahamas.
 On February 20, he had 11 points, 9 rebounds, 7 assists and 2 blocks in a 96–75 victory against Mexico.